ritua2/documentation/mvapich2/README.txt

 1.  module load mvapich2/2.3.6-gcc_10.3.0

 2. Download the file mvapich2-2.3.6-examples.tgz and extract it in your Arc work directory.
+The "examples" directory was taken from the mvapich2 source tar file.

 3.  cd into the "examples" directory and compile and run cpi:
     $ cd examples